 - Genetics - research shows that schizophrenia and bipolar disorder may share a common genetic cause.

 - Brain changes - alterations in brain structure and changes in certain chemicals are found in people who have psychosis.
-Brain scans have revealed reduced gray matter in the brains of some individuals who have had a history of psychosis, which may explain effects on thought processing.
+Brain scans have revealed reduced gray matter in the brains of some individuals who have a history of psychosis, which may explain effects on thought processing.

-- Hormones/Sleep - postpartum psychosis occurs very soon after giving birth (normally within 2 weeks).
+- Hormones/sleep - postpartum psychosis occurs very soon after giving birth (normally within 2 weeks).
 The exact causes are not known, but some researchers believe it might be due to changes in hormone levels and disrupted sleep patterns.

 Diagnosis of psychosis